Atlas-OS/docs/docs/getting-started/installation.md

     1. Accept the license agreement and click **Custom: Install Windows only (advanced)**

-    1. At the 'Where do you want to install Windows?' screen, do one of the following:
+    1. At the 'Where do you want to install Windows?' screen, choose one of the following:

         === "Keeping data (recommended)"
             !!! note "Previous Windows data"